QuatreCentQuatre/craft-dummy-data/README.md

 # Dummy Data

-Dummy Data is a CraftCms plugin used to anonymize sensible data in the CraftCms database with dummy data.
+Dummy Data is a CraftCms plugin used to anonymize sensible data in the database with dummy data.

+This plugin was created to comply with new privacy laws in Canada that require personal data to be accessible only on the production environment.
+These measures are also recommended in Europe with the GDPR.

+To configure your project, you will need to map the fields that need to be anonymized to the data type they represent.
+Your configuration is saved in the project config files of CraftCMS and every development environment will have access to this feature.

+A console command is provided to run the anonymization of your project.

+*Note: the script will not run if your website is in production mode.

 ## Requirements